johnnyxmas/ScanCannon/README.md

 ![scancannon](https://i.imgur.com/FUvPADq.png)

-**A Bash script for efficient enumeration of massive Internet network ranges.**
+**A Bash script for efficient credential attack surface enumeration of massive network ranges.**

-ScanCannon handles the enumeration of large, internet-based networks at high speed.
-It uses masscan to quickly identify open ports, then calls nmap to gain detailed information on the systems and services listening on those ports.
+ScanCannon handles the enumeration of extremely large networks (such as The Internet) at as high of speeds as the infrastructure can handle, specifically looking for credentials-based attack surfaces.
+It uses `masscan` to quickly identify open ports, then calls `nmap` to gain detailed information on the systems and services listening on those ports, thus compensating for the lack of acureacy in `masscan.` Final artifact is an array of flat text files full of IPs, hostnames, and interesting services that you can easily load up into the next tool in your killchain.

 ## Table of Contents